annalbenson/KnowYourGovernment/README.md

 <b>Description</b>

-Uses location services and the Google Civic Information API (https://developers.google.com/civic-information/) to download and display contact information for local, state, and national elected officials based on the device's current location or a user entered location.
+Android App that uses location services and the Google Civic Information API (https://developers.google.com/civic-information/) to download and display contact information for local, state, and national elected officials based on the device's current location or a user entered location.

 <b>Installation</b>
 - USB Cable